friendsofhyperf/components/docs/en/components/mail.md

 ## Creating a Mailable

-With `hyperf/devtool` installed, generate a view-based mailable or use `--markdown` to also create a Markdown template:
+With `hyperf/devtool` installed, generate a view-based mailable or use `--markdown` to generate a mailable that references a Markdown view:

 ```shell
 php bin/hyperf.php gen:mail TestMail
 php bin/hyperf.php gen:mail TestMail --markdown
 ```

+`--markdown` (or `-m`) is a flag and takes no value.
+For `TestMail`, the generated class references `mail.test-mail`; create that Blade template separately in your configured view directory.

 `Envelope` defines addresses, subject, tags, metadata, and Symfony message callbacks. `Content` accepts `view` (or its `html` alias), `text`, `markdown`, `htmlString`, and `with`.
 Public properties